talbotcpp/sequence/README.md

 This is a proof-of-concept implementation meant to illustrate the ideas embodied by sequence.
 It is incomplete in many ways, and is not production-ready code.
 It is missing a number of important features and lacks a comprehensive test suite.
 This latter implies that many aspects are completely untested.

+References to features of the C++ Standard Library (e.g. std::vector) are based on one implementation.
+If the behavior in question is not specified by the C++ standard, your Standard Library may work differently.

 ## Example